New Year's Eve: Taiwan

 The most prominent New Year's event in Taiwan is a major fireworks show launched from the Taipei 101 skyscraper in Taipei.
-In 2018, the show was enhanced by the installation of a new LED display system on the north face of the tower between its 35th and 90th floors, which can be used to display digital animation effects.
+In 2018, the show was enhanced by the installation of a new LED lighting system on the north face of the tower between its 35th and 90th floors.
 This change countered a reduction in the number of firework shells launched during the show, as part of an effort to produce less pollution.

+A new tradition that emerged in 2023 is a flash mob gathering at Taipei's Daan Forest Park at midnight to re-enact the closing scene of Tsai Ming-liang's 1994 film Vive l'amour, in which lead character May Lin cries on a bench at the then-incomplete park.
+The first event was inspired by a viral social media post.
+On 31 December 2024, the Taiwan Film and Audiovisual Institute organized a formal version of the gathering (including a screening of the film and guest appearances by Tsai Ming-liang and the film's co-stars) at Daan Forest Park to mark the film and park's 30th anniversary.

 Thailand

 Aside from the traditional Thai New Year Songkran (Thailand) (which falls on 13 April or 14 April), Thais also celebrate the arrival of the Gregorian New Year on 1 January with families, relatives and friends, which includes a family dinner and following different customs.
 It is a public holiday.
 In most cities and urban areas across Thailand, New Year's Eve celebrations are accompanied by countdowns, fireworks, concerts and other major events, notably, the CentralWorld Square at CentralWorld and the area along Chao Phraya River at ICONSIAM and Asiatique in Bangkok, and the Pattaya Beach in Pattaya, while public places such as hotels, pubs, restaurants and nightclubs, also host New Year's Eve parties by offering food, entertainment and music to the guests, and they usually stay open until the next morning.